-If you cannot find unleaded fuel or can only get fuel with an anti-knock index lower than is recommended for your vehicle, contact a district or owner relations/customer relationship office.
+If you cannot find unleaded fuel or can only get fuel with an anti-knock index lower than is recommended for your vehicle, contact a regional office or owner relations/customer relationship office.

 The use of leaded fuel in your vehicle without proper conversion may damage the effectiveness of your emission control system and may cause engine knocking or serious engine damage.
-Ford Motor Company/Ford of Canada is not responsible for any damage caused by use of improper fuel

-In the United States, using leaded fuel may also result in difficulty importing your vehicle back into the U.S.
+Ford Motor Company/Ford of Canada is not responsible for any damage caused by use of improper fuel.
+Using leaded fuel may also result in difficulty importing your vehicle back into the U.S.